-The Certificate of Horticulture (Advanced) is an online program that follows on from the Certificate of Horticulture and will teach you how to identify a wide range of plants systematically and scientifically to maximise their care and prolong their growth cycle.
+The Advanced Certificate of Horticulture is an online professional development program that follows on from the Certificate of Horticulture and shows you how to identify a wide range of plants systematically and scientifically to maximise their care and prolong their growth cycle.

-In this professional development course, you will study groups of plants, herbs, vegetables, fruit, berries, nuts; and indigenous, ornamental, tropical, indoor and bedding plants.
+In this online horticulture course, you will study groups of plants, herbs, vegetables, fruit, berries, nuts, and indigenous, ornamental, tropical, indoor and bedding plants.

 Course Structure